Cancel anytime

 History and Background

-Canadian Imperial Bank of Commerce (CIBC) was formed in 1961 through the merger of the Canadian Bank of Commerce (founded 1867) and the Imperial Bank of Canada (founded 1875).
-It has grown to become one of Canada's 'Big Five' banks.
+Canadian Imperial Bank of Commerce (CIBC) was formed in 1961 through the merger of the Canadian Bank of Commerce (founded in 1867) and the Imperial Bank of Canada (founded in 1875).
+It has grown to become one of Canada's largest banks, offering a wide range of financial services.

 Core Business Areas

-- Canadian Personal and Business Banking: Offers a full range of financial products and services to individuals and businesses across Canada, including chequing and savings accounts, mortgages, loans, credit cards, and investment advice.
+- Canadian Personal and Business Banking: Offers a comprehensive suite of financial products and services to individuals and businesses across Canada, including chequing and savings accounts, mortgages, loans, credit cards, and investment products.

-- U.S. Commercial Banking and Wealth Management: Provides commercial banking, wealth management, and private banking services to clients in the United States.
+- U.S. Commercial Banking and Wealth Management: Offers commercial banking, wealth management, and private banking services to clients in the United States.

 Leadership and Structure